 Dr. Robert White is the obstetric anesthesiology fellow for 2018-19.
 He graduated summa cum laude from Cornell University with a B.S. and earned his M.D. with special distinction from Albert Einstein College of Medicine.

 During medical school, Dr. White spent an additional year obtaining an M.S. in clinical research methods, subsequently producing several high-quality publications.
 He has demonstrated impressive success and productivity in application of databases from the Healthcare Cost and Utilization Project (HCUP), showing the effect of payer status on outcomes and readmission in a number of surgical domains.
 He has won the Dean's Diversity and Healthcare Disparity Research Award, and also received a Housestaff of the Month Award from NewYork-Presbyterian/Weill Cornell Medical Center in January 2019.
 He is planning to stay on faculty at Weill Cornell after finishing his fellowship.

-Please e-mail Marlene Augustine with any questions regarding the application.
-Applications are accepted beginning January 1 through May 31 to start the program the following July (one year later).
+Obstetric Anesthesiology Applications accepted from December 1 to March 31 to start the program the following July (one year later).